 If you do need to keep, the gun safe in the garage you can take some precautions to prevent the above scenarios from taking place:

-- Preferably, invest in high-quality gun safe made with durable steel and locks that has a vault design.
+- Preferably, invest in high-quality climate controlled gun safe made with durable steel and locks that has a vault design.

 - Try to build a cabinet around it or cover it with a Safe Cloak made for gun safes.
 The fabric will make it look like a storage cabinet.
 You can attach it to the safe with the magnets included and hangs down to the ground.
-The best place to make the gun cabinet stand is in a corner out of sight.
+A good location to place the gun cabinet stand is in a corner out of sight.

 - Prevent delivery and service personnel from entering your home through the garage—let them use the front door.